adon-cloudcannon/landing-page-test/src/collections/case-studies/croissant-baguette.md

 uuid: eb841a72-90a3-425e-9fb4-3f1d2635e038
 title: Croissant & Baguette
 heading: >-
-  "It’s always a joy to work with CloudCannon”: why Croissant & Baguette love their new CMS
+  “It’s always a joy to work with CloudCannon”: why Croissant & Baguette love their new CMS
 weight: 2
 categories: